 Read More From Patientslounge

 If you're anything like me (and I hope for your sake that you're not), I leave my devices in the bottom of my diaper bag or shoved under a pillow, only to find them after two days of being dead.
 When you have the energy, go around and grab your FitBit, the phones, tablets, laptops, and iPods and plug them all in to charge.
 It may be the only time in your life that every single chargeable item in your home is, in fact, charged.

 9. Call in Your Prescriptions

 Somehow, I am the keeper of prescriptions in our home.
 I say "somehow" because I always manage to wait until the little orange bottle is empty before I remember to call in our meds, and yet, I'm still trusted with this task.

-Take a half an hour to delete items that are no longer wanted and to add a few for upcoming events.
+Take half an hour to delete items that are no longer wanted and add a few for upcoming events.